 1. Be Timely

 One of the most important qualities of effective feedback is timeliness.
 Don’t wait six months after an employee does excellent work on a project or makes a serious mistake.
 Feedback is more effective if it is given just in time, and enterprise goal platforms can help companies track and respond to progress and performance in real-time.
+A great example of this is how sales teams often use VoIP phone systems to facilitate and review calls, ensuring timely feedback and continuous improvement in their customer interactions.
+In general, the better you can show and give feedback to your team, the quicker they can make the adjustments to improve performance.

 2. Be Specific